MariaOskarsdottir/MultilayerCreditScoring/README.md

 CommonNode2
 CommonNode3
 ```
-To construct the personal matrix one must specify the influential or personal nodes in the following format:
+To construct the personal matrix one must specify the influence (or personal) nodes in the following format:

 Example input file(.csv):